Lea County Correctional Facility, Nm

 Visitation

-• Lea County uses the NMCD Visitor Application form CD-100201.1 for visiting privileges.
+• Lea County uses the NMCD standardized Visitor Application (CD-100201.1) for all visiting privileges.

-• Visitor applications must be renewed every two years under NM policy.
+• Visitor applications must be renewed every two years under NMCD policy.

-• All visitors are required to read and sign the Visitor Statement of Understanding (CD-100201.A) prior to any visit.
+• All visitors must read and sign the Visitor Statement of Understanding before any visit and may be subject to searches, including canine and mechanical detection.

 Communication

-• Lea County Correctional Facility lists an assigned inmate advocate, Moriama Valeriano, with a local phone contact.
+• Lea County Correctional Facility has an assigned inmate advocate (Moriama Valeriano) listed as a local contact.

 Topic Overviews